CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 ### Configure Packet Trimming

-Packet Trimming supports physical ports only.
+Packet trimming supports physical ports only.

-Packet Trimming does not support ISSU, bonds for egress eligibility, or the following packet types:
+Packet trimming does not support ISSU, bonds for egress eligibility, or the following packet types:
 - VXLAN packets
 - Adaptive Routing Notification Packets (ARN)
 - Congestion Notification Packets (CNP)
 - Flooding and MC packets

 {{%notice note%}}
-- You can not enable packet trimming while the NetQ WJH agent is running or with WJH shared buffer drops onfigured.
+- You can not enable packet trimming while the NetQ WJH agent is running or with WJH shared buffer drops configured.
-- When you enable packet trimming, you cannot configure span session ID 0.
+- When you enable packet trimming, you cannot configure SPAN session ID 0.

 {{%/notice%}}